a_skyline2

 1930

-Became the Lower School site of Ellergreen Comprehensive in 1948; changed its name to Carr Lane Comprehensive until it closed in 1986.
+This photo was taken in 1951 -girl in the middle of the front row is Linda GIBSON.
+Amalgamated with Ellergreen Commercial Technical College in 1967, to become Ellergreen Comprehensive.
+Changed its name to Carr Lane Comprehensive until it closed in 1986.
 Used by Wellesbourne School until their new building became available.

 Abercromby Nursery